Reed-CompBio/BIO331-F20-M2-interactome-properties/README.md

 # Module 2: Interactome Properties

 In this homework, you will first implement network measures, then compare these measures across different yeast interactomes, and finally compare these measures across interactomes from yeast, human, and fly.
 All graphs are undirected and unweighted.
-Note that the Written Assignment asks you to compare interactomes and provide figures.

 * **Assignment Out:** Monday, Sept 14
 * **Assignment Due:** Monday, Sept 28

 ### Suggested Deadlines

+The Written Assignment asks you to compare interactomes by providing figures from Task F, so it is important to work through much of this assignment in the first week of the module.
+There is a lot in this assignment - make your program as complete as you can over the next two weeks.

 :arrow_right: Friday, Sept 18 -- implement most of the network measures